nidhi31jain/teachme/howtoanswer.md

 * What approach you followed
   * Why did only this approach
   * How you follow
+  * How did you tested your integration implementation

 * How big was your team
   * Did you manage someone directly